 Spring Creek School has a variety of sports available for our students to participate in at different times of the year.
 We encourage our students to take a risk by trying new forms of Physical Activity and sports outside of school.
-Spring Creek School is very lucky in that our extensive grounds enable us to run a variety of practices during lunchtime.
+Spring Creek School is very lucky in that our extensive grounds and tiger turf court area, which enables us to run a variety of practices during lunchtimes and after school.

-Students have a separate swimming programme at Stadium 2000 in Term 1.
-Fundamental Skills is also run each year and has large swimming component.
+Students have a separate swimming program at Stadium 2000 once a year with an intensive week-long program.
+Fundamental Skills is also run each year and has a large swimming component.

-A variety of devices including laptops, tablets, iPads, Chromebooks, data projectors, digital screens, etc feature in our day to day classroom activities. e-learning is an important tool and part of our learning.
-It is integrated across the curriculum to enhance teaching and learning.
+A variety of devices including laptops, tablets, iPads, Chromebooks, data projectors, interactive screens, etc feature in our day-to-day classroom activities. e-learning is an important tool and part of our learning and is integrated across the curriculum to enhance teaching and learning.

-- Maths Hub This is a New Zealand learning resource for Maths.
-All children across the school have access to this, and it can also be accessed from home via student school email account.
+- Maths & Literacy Hubs These are a New Zealand learning resource for Maths and Literacy (Reading and Writing).
+All children across the school have access to this, and it can also be accessed from home via students’ school email account.

 - Own Devices Students are welcome to bring their own devices from home.
 An agreement will need to be signed.
 Equity issues are addressed by devices being provided by the school.